OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Easy integration with chargeback and billing platforms

-- :ref:`Showback <showback>` capabilities to define cost associated to CPU/hours and MEMORY/hours per VM Template.
+- :ref:`Showback <showback>` capabilities to define cost associated to CPU/hours and MEMORY/hours per VM Template

 **MULTI-TENANCY AND SECURITY**